kikirizki/Global-Flow-Local-Attention/PERSON_IMAGE_ANIMATION.md

   --anno_path=[path to the previously downloaded skeletons]
   ```

 Note: you can also extract the skeleton on your own.
 Please use the [Alphapose](https://github.com/MVIG-SJTU/AlphaPose) algorithm and output the results with openpose format.
-To set output with OpenPose format please set flag **--format open** for more information plase visit the officeial repo https://github.com/MVIG-SJTU/AlphaPose/blob/0ad7db09e247bfe62ec04b009e58291ce6f26a66/docs/run.md
+To set output with OpenPose format please set flag **--format open** for more information plase visit the official repo https://github.com/MVIG-SJTU/AlphaPose/blob/0ad7db09e247bfe62ec04b009e58291ce6f26a66/docs/run.md

 ### Testing